fyne-io/conf.fyne.io/index.md

 ## Location

 Fyne Conf 2020 is an online meeting.
-The live streams will be publicly available to everyone and they will be recorded for upload after the event.

-The live-stream will be available on [YouTube Live](https://youtu.be/Cl7v4iN9Djk).
+Recordings of all the sessions are linked in the schedule below in case you missed any.

 ## Speakers